krnlexception/TiledCSPlus/README.md

 ### DLL library
 Add `TiledCSPlus.dll` as a dependency in your project.

+## Documentation
+Full API reference is available at https://nolemretawxd.github.io/TiledCSPlus.
+For examples, see [TiledCSPlus.Examples](TiledCSPlus.Examples) project.

 ## Does it break compability?
 **YES**, practically every field was renamed to be in PascalCase, and few fields were combined into one property eg. `offsetX` and `offsetY` into `Vector2` `offset`.
 Except those few changes, API didn't change much as of now.